concrete-jungle-org/TreeMap/docs/Dev_Setup.md

       ❯ which httpd
       /usr/sbin/httpd
       ```
+      - TODO: research why my local doesn't show this and httpd services not running
+      - but the app still loads as expected
   - Make changes to the conf file already used by MacOS.
   - `/usr/local/etc/httpd/httpd.conf`
     - Change the port from 8080 to 80